-To cushion the repercussions of the rise in inflation and energy prices, an inflation compensation and energy bonus of EUR 2,000 was resolved for all active employees in Germany.
+To cushion the repercussions of the rise in inflation and energy prices, an inflation compensation and energy bonus of EUR 2,000 was granted for all active employees in Germany.
 The first tranche of EUR 1,200 was disbursed as at 1 December 2022.
+The second tranche of EUR 800 was disbursed as at 1 February 2023.